Conference agenda.

 2:15-3:15 pm

-Three Huts in Three Years (Adam Steele) will show how full-time university students in the UBC Varsity Outdoor Club completed three major projects in remote locations in as many years.
+Three Huts in Three Years (Adam Steele): How UBC Varsity Outdoor Club students completed three major projects in remote locations over three years.

-In #WaglislaTrails (Evangeline Clifton), we’ll learn how trail building has become a catalyst for enhanced quality of life, wellness, and pride for the Heiltsuk First Nation.
+#WaglislaTrails (Evangeline Clifton): How trail building has become a catalyst for wellness, pride, and quality of life for the Heiltsuk First Nation.

-The Pemberton Trails Working Group (Ariane Larouche) shows the power of uniting diverse interests behind a collaborative goal.
+Pemberton Trails Working Group (Ariane Larouche): Demonstrating the power of uniting diverse interests around a shared goal.

-In Backcountry Horse Council of BC Successes (Brian Harder), we will see the different ingredients that need to come together to create successful projects.
+Backcountry Horsemen of BC Successes (Brian Harder): Exploring the ingredients needed to create successful recreation projects.

-From Community to Coastal Activist (Lilly Woodbury) is the story of how the Surfrider Foundation of Canada turns passion into action.
+From Community to Coastal Activist (Lilly Woodbury): The story of how the Surfrider Foundation of Canada turns passion into action.

-Building Relations with First Nations on the Coast (Norman Marcy) will reveal how BC Marine Trail has meaningfully engaged with dozens of coastal First Nations.
+Building Relations with First Nations on the Coast (Norman Marcy): How BC Marine Trail has meaningfully engaged with dozens of coastal First Nations.

-Restoration and Recreation: Cleaning up 80,000 Pounds of Garbage (Carl Ronka) shows how leveraging the outdoor recreation community can lead to huge stewardship wins.
+Restoration and Recreation: Cleaning up 80,000 Pounds of Garbage (Carl Ronka): How leveraging the outdoor community can lead to major stewardship successes.

 Trails and bikes are the uniting elements of these three presentations.
 Expect inspiration, aspiration and resilience.

-B.C. is known as a leader in mountain biking, but A National Perspective on Community Trail Planning (Justin Darbyshire) will show there’s lots to learn from other mountain biking hotspots.
+A National Perspective on Community Trail Planning (Justin Darbyshire): Explore what BC can learn from other leading mountain biking destinations across Canada.

-Cycle Tourism in BC: Building Community Connections (Heather Piowar & Colleen MacDonald) lays out the potential of embracing two-wheeled travelers in the province.
+Cycle Tourism in BC: Building Community Connections (Heather Piowar & Colleen MacDonald): Discover the potential of embracing cycle tourism to strengthen local communities.

-After the Fire: Logan Lake Trails Recovery (Megan Turnock) is the story of rehabbing a Community Forest trail network after a devastating wildfire.
+After the Fire: Logan Lake Trails Recovery (Megan Turnock): The story of restoring a Community Forest trail network after a devastating wildfire.

-The Long Game (Stewart Spooner) will show the 30 years of commitment that transformed the economy and culture of Rossland into a trail destination.
+The Long Game (Stewart Spooner): How 30 years of commitment transformed Rossland into a renowned trail destination.

+A screening of Mark Angelo’s (ORCBC pioneer and BC Rivers Day founder) new film.
 Fierce and passionate individuals are taking audacious measures to save a planet in crisis.
-The Rewilders is a visually spectacular short documentary by executive producer and ORCBC co-founder Mark Angelo that follows pioneering conservationists on three continents as they work to rewild iconic species such as jaguar, elephant, bison, and Pacific salmon.
+The Rewilders is a visually spectacular short documentary that follows pioneering conservationists across three continents (including B.C.) as they work to rewild iconic species such as jaguars, elephants, bison, and Pacific salmon.
 The impact of their efforts is galvanizing a global movement, one species and one landscape at a time.
-Watch the trailer: https://www.rewildersthefilm.com
+Watch the trailer: https://www.rewildersthefilm.com/

 Organized outdoor activities - hikes, fly fishing, paddles and rides